 So putting weight loss at the centre of changing health, is really like fighting a losing battle, and it can actually make peoples health worse.
 It’s ineffective, and unjust.
 I no longer feel comfortable supporting people through (what I now know) is such a painful and unnecessary journey.

-- Putting your weight on the back burner, tackling your food problems, and letting your weight do its thing.
-Your weight will settle where it’s most happy.
-Usually the place where your weight falls back to in between diets.
+- Putting weight loss on the back burner, tackling food problems, and letting weight do its thing.
+The weight will settle where it’s most happy.
+Usually the place where it weight falls back to in between diets.

-- Getting back in touch with your natural body signals (which are there – albeit buried somewhere), to help you determine what to eat, when to eat and how much to eat.
+- Getting back in touch with natural body signals (which are there – albeit buried somewhere), to help use the body to determine what to eat, when to eat and how much to eat.

 - Encouraging body acceptance (rather than spending a lifetime trying to fight biology).

-- Encouraging exercising for pleasure (rather than hitting to gym to burn off the cookies you at yesterday).
+- Encouraging exercising for pleasure (rather than hitting to gym to burn off the cookies eaten yesterday).

 This is taught by an evidence based approach called Intuitive Eating.
 This approach is associated with a number of health benefits which include; lower Body Mass Index (BMI), weight stability, improved dietary variety, improved blood fats and blood pressure, and improvements in self esteem and depression.